libpfasst/LibPFASST/docs/source/parameters.rst

   the use of default values will result in default execution.
 * local mandatory parameters: must be passed in a call to ``pf_run_pfasst``
-* local optional parameters: specified by the user application and unrelated to the workings of libpfasst
+* local optional parameters: specified by the user application and unrelated to the workings of LibPFASST

 libfpasst static parameters